python-can-define-radio/sdr-course/classroom_activities/075-HackRF-send-pulses-vector-source.md

   - Ch0: IF Gain (dB): `35`
   - Ch0: BB Gain (dB): `0`

-This should produce on-off pulses that are 1 second each.
-(Why 1 second?
-Try changing the Interpolation on the Repeat block.)
+This should produce on-off pulses that are, by default, half a second second each.
+(Why half a second?
+What is controlled by the `pulse_length_in_samples` slider?)

-_Note: The GUI Range is not strictly necessary, but is useful in a classroom setting for easily changing frequencies._